 The generally peaceful community of Germanton in North Carolina was left baffled when Charles Davis “Charlie” Lawson murdered his wife, Fannie Manring, and six of their children before turning the gun on himself.
 While many stories and accounts have been associated with the murder, investigators were taken aback by the sheer brutality of the crime.
 Netflix’s ‘28 Days Haunted‘ talks a bit about the murder and elaborates on how Charles went about killing his family members.
-If you are intrigued by this case and want to find out Charles carried out the murders, we have you covered.
+If you are intrigued by this case and want to find out how Charles carried out the murders, we have you covered.

 Charles Lawson met and got acquainted with his wife, Fannie Manring, before the couple decided to tie the knot in 1911.
 Throughout their marriage, the couple welcomed eight children into this world, namely Marie, Arthur, William, Carrie, Maybell, James, Raymond, and Mary Lou.

-By 1918, the family the whole family moved to Germanton, North Carolina, where they found work as sharecroppers and tenant tobacco farmers.
+By 1918, the whole family moved to Germanton, North Carolina, where they found work as sharecroppers and tenant tobacco farmers.
 Unfortunately, tragedy struck just two years later as reports mentioned that William, already living with pneumonia then, breathed his last in 1920.
 Still, the family forced themselves to carry on, and by 1927, they managed to buy their own farm, which became their only source of livelihood.

 Known for their frugal living, such a shopping trip seemed out of the ordinary, but the children enjoyed it nonetheless.
 Back home, Charles Lawson sent his eldest son, Arthur, out on an errand before taking out his 12-gauge shotgun.
-Sisters, Carrie and Maybell, were first to die, and once Charles shot and bludgeoned them to death, he hid their bodies inside a nearby tobacco warehouse.
+Sisters Carrie and Maybell were first to die, and once Charles shot and bludgeoned them to death, he hid their bodies inside a nearby tobacco warehouse.

 Waiting back at the house, Fannie heard the muffled gunshots before seeing her husband walk towards her.
 Not suspecting anything, she got up to welcome him when Charles got the shotgun out and gunned her down in cold blood.
 The couple’s eldest daughter, Marie, heard the gunshot and immediately went to help James and Raymond find a hiding space.